Greewil/release-notes-generator/README.md

 By default, generator can work without any configs.

-It can work as with [conventional commits][conventional_commits] so with general commits depending on input parameters, but it's recommended to use conventional commits to separate your commits by tag groups.
+It can work as with [conventional commits][conventional_commits] so with general commits depending on input parameters, but it's recommended to use conventional commits to separate your commits by types.

 Release notes generator takes all commits between two points in history and makes full log of changes.
 Generated changelog could be sorted by conventional commit types if there are so.